 Second, reduce cost in the ways that count.
 Buying used gear was a bit daunting for me at first, but has proved to be a move that helped me afford cameras and lenses that were otherwise out of my reach.
 Making smart decisions like fast primes (more on that later) will help you fight gear acquisition syndrome.
 Keep reading for more ideas on how to make smart gear decisions.

-When I first started learning exposure, one mistake that I often talk about is trying to learn the exposure scale mathematically.
-Measuring the stops of light and memorizing the f-stop scale is a massive waste of time.
+When I first started learning about exposure, one mistake that I struggled with was trying to learn the exposure scale mathematically.
+Measuring the stops of light and memorizing the f-stop scale, counting geometrically, and all that stuff is a massive waste of time, at least at the beginning.

-More important is learning how the exposure triangle relates, and how to balance and approach exposure creatively.
-Don't get too worried about counting stops and perfectly balancing light, when there's so much more to learn about how to pose people and control lighting.
+More important is learning how the exposure triangle—aperture, shutter speed, sensitivity—relates, and how to balance and approach exposure creatively.
+Don't get too worried about counting stops and perfectly balancing light, when there's so much more that's more important to learn, like how to pose people, how to see good lighting, or how to find photographic moments.

 Venturing outside of the automatic exposure mode is the single largest step you'll take to transition from camera button pusher to artist.
 When you begin to control the photo and can handle the nuances of exposure, you are turning the exposure process upside down and envisioning an outcome for the photo.
 You can learn to handle backlighting, creative exposure, and many more scenarios than the camera can handle on its own.